-Chałka or Challah is the bread used in Sabbath and holiday rituals for Jews in particular the Ashkenazi.
+Chałka or Challah is the bread used in Sabbath and holiday rituals for Jews, in particular, the Ashkenazi.
 They originally formed a community in the Holy Roman Empire (Central Europe) around the end of the first millennium.

-They settled along the Rhine River is western German and northern France creating a unique way of life that included traditions from their old home and their new home.
+They settled along the Rhine River in western German and northern France creating a unique way of life that included traditions from their old home and their new home.
 Challah was the name given to a German bread when it was adopted as the Sabbath bread.

 Chałka or Challah

 In the 15th century, most Ashkenazi moved east to the multi-ethnic Polish-Lithuanian Commonwealth which gives us the Polish connection and Chałka.